winstan/hubitat_envisalink/README.md

 ## Activate the Application
 1. Go to Apps and Add a new <b>User App</b>
 2. Load Envisalink Integration application
-3. Using the Envisalink Integration application, configure your IP, Password and Code to Envisalink and your Zone layout
+3. Using the Envisalink Integration application, configure your IP, Password and Code to Envisalink and your Zone layout and select which type of Alarm (DSC or Vista/Honeywell).